Gdoc/Admin

 Air pollution contributes to one in ten deaths globally

-Globally, air pollution contributed to one in ten deaths.2
+In recent years, air pollution has contributed to one in ten deaths globally.2

 In the map shown here, we see the share of deaths attributed to air pollution across the world.